-The many attractions near the three rivers is another major drawing feature of Tri-Cities.
-You can try the Sacajawea Trail, visit the Columbia Park along the Columbia River’s shoreline, the Yakima River’s delta and wetlands, the Badger Mountain Centennial Preserve, and the Hanford Reach.
+The many attractions near the three rivers are another major draw of the Tri-Cities.
+You can try the Sacajawea Trail, visit Columbia Park along the Columbia River’s shoreline, the Yakima River’s delta and wetlands, the Badger Mountain Centennial Preserve, and the Hanford Reach.

 The three main rivers of the Tri-Cities are fascinating and unique, and offer much to these three growing and thriving communities.